speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 <img src="/post-assets/5/5.png" alt="Cypress interface" />
 </a>

+### Create a basic test specification

-Cypress has a very convenient **Create from component** option for generating our first test specification - lets do that:
+Cypress has a very convenient **Create from component** option for generating our first test specification - let's do that:

 <a href="/post-assets/5/6.png" target="_blank">
 <img src="/post-assets/5/6.png" alt="Cypress interface" />
 </a>

-And select our `Products` component:
+And select our `Products` component.
 Click through and you should have Cypress generating the test specification for you.
-Its conveniently added the `productsProducts.tsx` file containing the scaffolding for our first test.
+Its has added the `productsProducts.tsx` file containing the scaffolding for our first test.

 <a href="/post-assets/5/7.png" target="_blank">
 <img src="/post-assets/5/7.png" alt="Cypress interface" />
 </a>

-I'm going to rename it to `products.cy.txt` because I am precious/weird like that.
+I'll rename it to `products.cy.txt` because I am precious/weird like that.
 We should now have the following structure:

 ```md
 src